TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Experimental Evaluation

 The superior performance of \oursystem can be mainly attributed to its integration of an external planning strategy (\ie, MCTS) with LLM semantic reasoning.
-LLMs excel at interpreting both textual and visual information to generate context-aware reproduction actions, while MCTS guides the exploration toward more promising directions.
-This integration allows \oursystem to combine perceptual intelligence with strategic foresight, resulting in more effective bug reproduction.
-In contrast, the techniques that relying solely on LLMs~\cite{wang2024feedback,huang2025one,feng2024prompting} are primarily reactive and may struggle with long-horizon planning, potentially leading to suboptimal exploration.
-The RL-based approach~\cite{zhang2023automatically} faces challenges when handling tasks that require semantic understanding, cross-task generalization, and adaptive reasoning.
-We further demonstrate the effectiveness of TreeMind through a real-world case study in \Cref{sec:casestudy}.
+LLMs excel at interpreting both textual and visual information to generate context-aware actions, while MCTS guides the searching toward more promising directions.
+This integration enables \oursystem to reproduce bugs more effectively, even when given incomplete reports.
+In contrast, the techniques that relying solely on LLMs~\cite{wang2024feedback,huang2025one,feng2024prompting} are primarily reactive and may struggle with long-horizon planning.
+The RL-based approach~\cite{zhang2023automatically} faces difficulties when handling tasks that require semantic understanding, cross-task generalization, and adaptive reasoning.

-While \oursystem performs effectively in most cases, some crashes remain inherently difficult to reproduce due to limitations that are common across automated bug reproduction tools:
+\textbf{Analysis of Failure Cases.} While \oursystem performs well in most cases, some crashes remain difficult to reproduce due to limitations that are common across automated tools~\cite{wang2024feedback,huang2025one}.
+Among the 33 failed cases, we identify three major causes: (i) missing critical details in the bug report (27 cases), (ii) third-party service dependencies (5 cases), and (iii) UI Automator2 limitations (1 case).

-First, missing crucial details in bug reports often results in ineffective UI exploration.
-For instance, in the app named \textit{Markor-1565}, the bug report states that the app crashes "\textit{after rotating the note to landscape or back to portrait}". \oursystem explores for over 30 minutes without successfully reproducing the bug.
-We then manually follow the steps described in the report, yet the issue still does not occur.
-It suggests that key interactions are either missing or not clearly specified.
+First, incomplete bug reports often hinder effective UI exploration.
+For instance, in the app named \textit{Markor-1565}, the report states that the app crashes "\textit{after rotating the note to landscape or back to portrait}". \oursystem runs for over 30 minutes without success.
+Manual attempts also fail, suggesting that key interactions are missing or not clearly specified.

-Second, as observed in ReBL, crashes involving third-party services pose challenges for automated reproduction tools.
-In the app named \textit{yakusu-35}, for example, the reproduction process requires navigation to Google and selection of a specific account.
+Second, as noted in ReBL, crashes involving third-party services pose challenges for automated tools.
+In the app named \textit{yakusu-35}, the reproduction requires navigation to Google and selection of a specific account.
 Under such circumstances, \oursystem fails to reproduce the crash.